Special Educational Needs Department

 Our SEND staff are:

 SENCO's - Mrs Rachel Dudderidge and Mrs Helen Tordoff

-ESA's -Ms Brzuchalska (EAL), Mrs Crompton, Mr Davies, Mrs Jones, Mrs Lockwood, Ms Marcon, Mrs Price, Ms Sherrington and Mrs Smith
+ESA's -Ms Brzuchalska (EAL), Mrs Crompton, Mr Davies, Mrs Jones, Mrs Lockwood, Ms Marcon, Mrs Price and Ms Sherrington

 Airedale Academy’s SEND